Let's talk about loneliness: part two

 - Connect with an old friend, give them a message saying how much you value their friendship and ask them what they’re up to.
-Watch this video here of people talking about how their connections help them to tackle loneliness.
+Listen to these stories of people talking about how their connections help them to tackle loneliness.

-- Join an online community with the same passions as you (e.g. board games, religious spaces, LGBTQ+ groups) - very COVID friendly.
+- Join an online community with the same passions as you (e.g. board games, religious spaces, LGBTQ+ groups).
 Remember to look after yourself and others online, if others say something that makes you feel uncomfortable, report it and leave the group.

 How can you help someone who is feeling lonely?

 To support other people, the first thing is to be there for them, whether this is online, in person or through letters.
 It’s best not to be too full on or to try to solve all their worries in one afternoon.
 Instead, take it at their pace.
 Chat about what you have in common and about any fun memories you have together.
 Sometimes it’s useful to show them resources, like this, but often just showing kindness and caring is enough.